 Jenna lasted about 30 seconds while Hoda held the pose for a full minute.

 Nothing about a plank is easy: It's a challenging exercise that works your entire body.
 It’s a favorite of Dolvett Quince, a trainer and author of "The 3-1-2-1 Diet," because “it gives you upper body strength, lower body strength and it strengthens your core,” he told TODAY.

 Though, it’s easy to get it all wrong.
 Here, Quince shares three common mistakes people make when doing a plank.
 Watch the video above, or check out his tips for plank perfection below:

 1. Your hips are too high.

-People tend to hyper extend their hips, they push their hips up without realizing how high they are.
+People tend to hyperextend their hips, pushing them up in the air without realizing how high they are.
 The best thing you can do is make sure your hips are low, in line with your shoulders.
-Then you’re in a true plank!

 2. Your hips are too low.